ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Who to Sample**

-Simulants currently living in the US are eligible for sampling.
-Note that this means they must be listed as 'alive' at the time the census is taken.
+All living simulants are eligible for sampling; note that this means they must be listed as 'alive' at the time the census is taken.
 Based on race/ethnicity, age, and sex, simulants will be assigned a probability of being missed in the census.
 Based on this